Melvins: Melvins Lite, reunion with Mike Dillard and more albums (2011–present)

 A collaboration with godheadSilo's Mike Kunka, Three Men and a Baby, was released in April 2016 through Sub Pop.
 The album, started in 1999 and shelved, was recently finished.
 Another album, Basses Loaded, was released in June 2016, which features a rotating cast of bass players including regulars Dale Crover, Jared Warren, Jeff Pinkus and Trevor Dunn as well as Steven McDonald (of Redd Kross), and Krist Novoselic (of Nirvana).

 In July 2017, the band released the double album A Walk with Love & Death.
 One of the discs, Love, is a 14-song soundtrack to a short film of the same name, by Jesse Nieminen.
 The other disc, Death, is made up of standard Melvins songs.

 The band released Pinkus Abortion Technician in April 2018.
 The album features dual bassists, Melvins' regular bass player Steven McDonald as well as Butthole Surfers' Jeff Pinkus.
 The title of the album resembles the Butthole Surfers album Locust Abortion Technician, and the album features a cover of the Butthole Surfers tune "Graveyard".

 Melvins' 24th studio album, Working with God, was released on February 26, 2021, and once again includes the 1983 lineup of Osborne, Crover and Dillard reunited.

 On July 21, 2021, it was announced that Melvins' would release a 36-song acoustic double album titled Five Legged Dog later in the year, featuring acoustic versions of songs spanning their career.

 Also in 2021, Melvins were featured in the 25th anniversary of TapeOp with a feature interview.

 On August 21, 2022, the Melvins surprise released their 26th studio album, titled Bad Mood Rising.
 The record was not announced beforehand and there were no singles, it just showed up on vinyl.
 The album arrived on streaming services on 30 September.

 In August 2023, it was announced that former second drummer Coady Willis would be returning to the band for their 2023 US Tour, filling in for Crover as he undergoes spinal surgery.

 Melvins announced their 27th album, titled Tarantula Heart, on February 6, 2024, with a release date of April 19.
 The lead single "Working the Ditch" was released that same day.
 The second single "Allergic to Food" was released on March 20.

 In November 2024, Melvins announced a co-headlining spring 2025 US tour with Napalm Death, as a successor/sequel to their 2016 Savage Imperial Death March Tour.
-This will also be their first tour since 2016 to feature both Dale Crover and Coady Willis on drums, as Crover had to sit out their previous tour due to spinal surgery.
+This was their first tour since 2016 to feature both Dale Crover and Coady Willis on drums, as Crover had to sit out their previous tour due to spinal surgery.
 Support includes Napalm Death bassist Shane Embury's side project Dark Sky Burial on all dates, as well as support from Weedeater, Titan To Tachyons, and Hard-Ons on select dates.
 Both bands also announced a collaboration album also titled Savage Imperial Death March, which was released on February 16, 2025 to coincide with the tour.